chevah/geck/content/generic.rst

       This is the long description of the configuration option.
 It can span multiple lines.

-      It can also span multiple paragraph.
+      It can also span multiple paragraphs.

-      This should be the place to describe in details available values that can be set.
+      This should be the place to describe in detail each available value that can be set.